Dreaming CGI Teaches Computers to See Better than HumansJanuary 2017

-Topics: Computing Methodologies, Data (General), Mathematics, Sensing and Signal Processing
+Topics: Machine Learning, Artificial Intelligence, Computing Methodologies, Data (General), Mathematics, Sensing and Signal Processing

 Back in 1968 when Philip K. Dick wrote the novel Do Androids Dream of Electric Sheep? (later, the movie Blade Runner) many artificial intelligence (AI) pioneers thought that teaching computers to recognize objects was just beyond the horizon.
 Yet over the decades, the enormity of the challenge became clearer.

 "Think of it this way," says Mikel Rodriguez, head of the MITRE Computer Vision Group.
 "We humans apply about 50 percent of our brain cells to visualization.
 It’s incredibly complex, but we take it for granted."

 In 2016, MITRE passed a major milestone by creating a computer system that can recognize objects better than the average person.
 And, much like the stuff of science fiction, "dreaming" computer-generated imagery (CGI) computers were instrumental in the breakthrough.

 As with earlier computer vision breakthroughs such as Holodeck (created in response to the Boston Marathon bombing), Rodriguez and his team recognized the combination of fast, inexpensive computer processing power and vast amounts of visual imagery flooding the internet and all aspects of our lives holds a solution.
 "With more than 18,000 hours of video uploaded to the internet every day, there is no shortage of visual information."